eclipse-packaging/packages/RELEASING.md

 - [ ] Wait for announcement that the staging repo is ready on [cross-project-issues-dev](https://accounts.eclipse.org/mailing-list/cross-project-issues-dev).
 An [example announcement](https://www.eclipse.org/lists/cross-project-issues-dev/msg17420.html).
     - [ ] Update `SIMREL_REPO` if not done above.
 - [ ] Run a [CI build](https://ci.eclipse.org/packaging/job/simrel.epp-tycho-build/) that includes the above changes.
 - [ ] Check that there are no unexpected warnings in the console output.
 Especially look for warnings about failure to sign.
-(Warnings about Mirror tool seem to be ok and can be ignored.
-In a historically good build there is one `[WARNING] Mirror tool: Messages while mirroring artifact descriptors.` per package)
+    - Warnings about Mirror tool seem to be ok and can be ignored.
+In a historically good build there is one `[WARNING] Mirror tool: Messages while mirroring artifact descriptors.` per package
+    - Warning about pack200 like `Pack200 is not supported when running on Java 14 and higher` should be resolved by upgrading to Tycho 3.0.0 when we are ready
     - If warnings about signings occur that leave the dmg unsigned and the build does not fail, please reopen [Bug 567916](https://bugs.eclipse.org/bugs/show_bug.cgi?id=567916)
 - [ ] Disable the [CI build](https://ci.eclipse.org/packaging/job/simrel.epp-tycho-build/) so that the build results are not overwritten while doing the promotion
 - [ ] Run the [Notarize MacOSX Downloads](https://ci.eclipse.org/packaging/job/notarize-downloads/) CI job to notarize DMG packages on download.eclipse.org. *This can be done after promotion if time is tight or the notarization fails repeatedly.
 See [Bug 571669](https://bugs.eclipse.org/bugs/show_bug.cgi?id=571669) for an example of failures.*